tinymce/tinymce-docs/rtc/faq.md

 {% include misc/beta-note-rtc.md %}

+This documentation is in progress.
+Please contact us with any suggestions you think should be here.

 ## FAQ

 ### Why is only the `sub` field required for JWT?
 Why not include full name and email as well?